Homebrew/homebrew-cask/doc/FAQ.md

 The location of the Homebrew-cask Tap on disk has also changed, which should be handled automatically upon upgrading.
 If you have technical difficulties, please see [TAP_MIGRATION.md](TAP_MIGRATION.md).

+## `brew cask list` shows that a package is installed, but when I try to do `brew cask uninstall`, it tells me that the package is not installed.
+Help!

+This is a problem with the bookkeeping in the current implementation of Cask, which gets confused if a cask is updated after installation.
+For now, use the `brew cask uninstall --force` to uninstall these packages.

+This issue is currently being addressed [here](https://github.com/caskroom/homebrew-cask/issues/4688) and [here](https://github.com/caskroom/homebrew-cask/issues/4678).